Find Affordable College Courses

 Tucson, AZ

 A rank of #4 on this year’s list means University of Arizona is a great place for economics students working on their doctor’s degree.
-Located in the city of Tucson, University of Arizona is a public school with a fairly large student population.
+Located in the city of Tucson, University of Arizona is a public college with a fairly large student population.

 Of the 6 students majoring in economics at University of Arizona, 50% are male and 50% are female.